solher/zest/README.md

 The `RegisterSequence` and `InitSequence` arrays are empty.

 In the `Classic` version, default register and init steps are provided:
-- `classicRegister` which registers the default dependencies (Render, Httptreemux) in the injector.
+- `classicRegister` which registers the default dependencies (Render, Bone) in the injector.
-- `classicInit` which initialize the Httptreemux router and the default middlewares in Negroni.
+- `classicInit` which initialize the Bone router and the default middlewares in Negroni.

 In both versions, the exit sequence is empty.